|Dates||Start time||End time||Location||Coordinator||registrations

 PART 2: Day 1 & 2 of the supervisory workshops

 The exact programme of the workshops will be based on the outcome of the Personal Intakes.
-The focus of the supervisory workshops will be on two different levels: (A) awareness and (B) training and sharing skills.
-Please note: there is an evening programme on day 1.
+The focus of the supervisory workshops will be on two different levels: (A) awareness & recognition and (B) training and sharing skills.

 PART 3: Day 3 of supervisory workshops

 Four weeks after day 2, the third day is organised where the toolbox of the supervisors will become more taylor-made.
 Participants will reflect on what they have learned during day 1 and day 2, and on what they have experienced/practised during the peer coaching meeting and the personal action plan.
-Much emphasis will be placed on various coaching styles.
+Much emphasis will be placed on various coaching styles and cultural issues.
 Participants can practise and develop their own style in role plays.
+In the afternoon of day 3 the training actor will be present.

 You may cancel free of charge up to four weeks before the start of the course.
 After this date you will be charged the University fee.
 Unless: